Common Questions About Coaching

 Begin by completing the form on my Contact page.
 After reviewing your responses, I will follow up to schedule a brief introductory Zoom call.

 This conversation allows us to clarify what you’re seeking and determine whether working together is a strong mutual fit.
-If we decide to move forward, you will begin with the One-Month Coaching Commitment.
+If we decide to move forward, you will begin with a trial month of four weekly sessions.

 -